Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 2. Balance Accuracy- bAcc
 3. ROC - An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters: True Positive Rate.
 False Positive Rate.
 4. EER - Equal Error Rate

+# Instruction-tuning

+During training, each sample will be augmented three times, with the following respective instructions:
+1) Inst 0: “Identify if the current speaker will continue to speak at the end of the sentence.”;

+3) Inst 1: “Identify if another speaker will backchannel at the end of the sentence.”;

+5) Inst 2: “Identify if another speaker will take the turn at the end of the sentence.”